A YTH Leaders Response To The Sexual Revolution

 I believe that code began for every human being as the Old Testament ‘10 Commandments’ were given to us by Moses from Jehovah God.
 To help a society in Israel know a way of life and practice with each other and nature.
 And then we have another moral code given to us in the New Testament ‘Sermon on the Mount’ given by Jesus.

 Let me define briefly the Old Testament and the New Testament principles of sexuality.
+There is no argument in scripture or a license for same sex marriage or sex outside of marriage or additions to gender.
+That argument or license came in culture.
 Specifically as it relates to gender identity.
 I can do this with two simple points.

 The Genesis Intent (Genesis 1-4) - This is Moses’ account of the beginning of humankind.
 The first mention of the created nature of man and woman.
 There is no mention of a ‘third way’ or ‘gender transition’, or personal option to mark other than male or female.
 Or, in that case, a need for it.
+Some persons whim to have other options doesn’t necessitate a need to re-write the code.
 The simple understanding of this account in Genesis is that two opposites were created to perpetuate the human race, to enjoy sexual relationship, and to become the model for how humanity will do family.
 It really is simple and doesn’t need parsing.
 It is like math.
 One plus one always equals two.
-It did in 100 B.C. and it does in 2018.
+It did in 2018 B.C. and it does in 2018 A.D.

 Any culturally created substitute for this first order is not God’s intent.
 Just because something becomes prevalent in culture over time doesn’t make it relevant (or right) for culture.
 Whatever replaces the Genesis Intent then becomes a substitute breaking from original intent.